midtown-ai/glossary/glossary/l.md

 # Learning Method

  All of those are or should be machine learning algorithm type!
 Here is a non-exhaustive list:
-  * experience : learn from the past/data
+  * experience - learn from the past/data
-  * [unsupervised learning] : try, fail, learn from failures ?
+  * [unsupervised learning] - try, fail, learn from failures ?
 Takes a long time / many iteration!
-  * [imitation learning] : clone behavior of experts <== good to get started, but do you understand?
+  * [imitation learning] - clone behavior of experts <== good to get started, but do you understand?
-  * [supervised learning] : with a teacher
+  * [supervised learning] - with a teacher
-  * [reinforcement learning] : reward based
+  * [reinforcement learning] - reward-and-policy-based learning
-  * [task-based learning] : focus on goal, use all of your skills to complete it and develop new ones (be motivated to find new skills)
+  * [task-based learning] - focus on goal, use all of your skills to complete it and develop new ones (be motivated to find new skills)
-  * feedback-based learning : get feedback from the crowd (experts and non-experts), select the feedback you want -- always try your best --> develop a persona
+  * [feedback-based learning] - get feedback from the crowd (experts and non-experts), select the feedback you want -- always try your best --> develop a persona
-  * [transfer learning] : priors + I learned that concept before, no need to relearn
+  * [transfer learning] - priors + I learned that concept before, no need to relearn
-  * [weak-supervised learning] : augment the data (i.e. create data!) which has been labeled (supervised)
+  * [weak-supervised learning] - augment the data (i.e. create data!) which has been labeled (supervised)
-  * [semi-supervised learning] : label existing data based on data that has been labeled
+  * [semi-supervised learning] - label existing data based on data that has been labeled
+  * [self-supervised learning] - acquire knowledge and skills through experiences and interactions without external feedback or instruction
   * [contrastive learning] - learning based on similarities and differences
+  * [adaptive learning] - learning adapted to the learner's level and what has not yet been understood

- See also [L], [Feedback-Based Learning], [Machine Learning Type], [Self-Supervised Learning]
+ See also [L], [Machine Learning Type]

 # Learning Process